uyuni-project/uyuni/testsuite/docs/Guidelines.md

 Avoid the obvious like "Check", "Test", "SUSE Manager", "Spacewalk", etc.

-Please use the correct capitalization for products (SLES, SUSE, Salt, zypper, etc.)
+Please use the correct capitalization for products (SLES, SUSE, Salt, zypper, Docker, etc.)

 Avoid reinventing function names and variables.
 Cucumber is all about human-readable text, factorizing or other things that make a computer program efficient are second class citizens with Cucumber.